tsackton/taelgar/Gazetteer/West Coast/Gulf of Chardon.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-The Gulf of Chardon is the name for the sheltered body of water formed by the [[~Emerald Bay Peninsula~]] to the west and south, and the mainland to the east.
+The Gulf of Chardon is the name for the sheltered body of water formed by the [[Apporia]] to the west and south, and the mainland to the east.

 Relatively sheltered from major storms, it is a well-traveled maritime highway, with numerous sailing ships, fishing boats, and naval vessels passing to and from Chardon.